MattDClarke/Portfolio/Sanity/README.md

-# Sanity - Backend CMS
+# Sanity: Back-end CMS

   <br>
   <br>

 ## About

-- Used to store images, project information and blog posts.
+- Used to store images, project information and blog posts (blog will be added later).

   <br>
   <br>